eyacquah/streaming-code-generator/README.md

 Testing

 Tests are written using pytest.
 To run the tests: 1.
-Install Test Dependencies Ensure the following packages are installed:
+Install Test Dependencies

 pip install pytest pytest-asyncio httpx

     2. Run Tests

 pytest

-This will execute all tests in the tests directory.

 Project Structure